Close Menu

 b) If a, b, c are consecutive terms of an Arithmetic progression, then xa, xb, xc are the consecutive terms of geometric progression

 Thanks for reading this article.
-I Hope you liked this article of “ Geometric Progression Formulas and Properties ”.
-Give feed back and comments please.
+I hope you liked this article of “ Geometric Progression Formulas and Properties ”.
+Give feedback and comments, please.

 Related Articles